 - FAQs about California’s 4-day work week plan

-First introduced into legislation in July 2021, the California four-day work week bill was officially proposed as AB 2932 in February 2022 by Assembly Members Evan Low (D) and Cristina Garcia (D).
+First introduced into legislation in July 2021, the California four-day work week bill was officially proposed first as AB 2932 in February 2022 by Assembly Members Evan Low (D) and Cristina Garcia (D).

 According to Assemblywoman Garcia during a CBS news broadcast, COVID-19 forced US employees to reexamine their working environment and work-life balance, leading nearly 47 million Americans to search for new opportunities.